benjimin/notes/internet.md

 MAC addressing
 --------------

-Network segments can be bridged at a logical level (only retransmitting well-formed dataframes/packets).
+Network links can be bridged at a logical level, only retransmitting well-formed dataframes.
 This is performed in star topologies by a switch.

-Each node is expected to have a unique MAC address.
-The switch learns which MAC addresses are connected to each interface, to forward packets to the correct segment.
+Each node is expected to have a unique MAC (media access control) address.
+The switch tries to remember which MAC addresses are connected to each interface, to forward dataframes to the correct link.
+(Otherwise the dataframe will need be broadcast over all interfaces.)
 A switch may associate multiple MAC addresses to a single interface, for example if it connects to another switch (or similarly, to a host with multiple virtual machines).

 High speed switches are likely to use specialised circuitry.
-(100Gbps implies receiving 64bits from each port in the period that a conventional 64-bit CPU executes 1-2 instructions.)
+(100Gbps implies receiving 64bits from each port in the period that a conventional 64-bit CPU core executes 1-2 instructions.)

 IP routing
 ----------

-32-bit addresses.
-Hierarchical network addresses.
+The internet protocol enables separate switched networks to be connected in a hierarchical manner.
+IPv4 involves 32bit addresses which are divided into a prefix that is particular to the local switched network, and an extension that is peculiar to individual hosts within that subnet.
+Each host must be configured with its address, the prefix length (nowadays expressed with CIDR notation instead of netmask), and the address of a default gateway (a host on the local network that can relay message packets for addresses outside of the subnet).

+The prefix length permits recognising whether another IP address is on the same subnet.
+This determines whether a packet should be directed to the MAC address of the gateway or of the recipient directly.
+A sender will check its own cache for the MAC address associated with a given local IP address, and otherwise needs to broadcast (using Address Resolution Protocol) to find which MAC address answers for that IP address.
+(ARP can be vulnerable to an interception attack, where a third MAC address self-identifies to a target as the gateway IP, and to the actual gateway as that host IP.)

 Security